Microsoft Word letters

 In this case, we've defined the complete letter with merge tags in Word, which is an acceptable way to accomplish the goal.

 Use [[letter_content]] and [[ps_content]] to streamline the process

 Another option is to place your the actual letter content--the body of your letter--in the "Letter Content" pane in your mailing, rather than in the Word document.
 You can do this by using two special merge fields in your Word document:

 - [[letter_content]]: Where you can write the body of your letter, or any type of personalized introduction to a different type of communication

 - [[ps_content]]: Great for adding custom notes to a single letter within a larger mailing

 Here's an example of what that file would look like, along with some notes about the use of each field:

-And here is how you would set up the Letter Content field to work with that:
+And here is how you would set up the Letter Content field in this scenario:

 What's great about this approach is that you can use the exact same Microsoft Word file in many different letters and letter templates within LGL.
 This has the benefit of saving you time on file creation (you only have to create the one file) and also when it comes to making small updates to the content of your letters.